AntoBongio/sisl_toolbox/README.md

 ## Building and installing

-The build tool used for this project is CMake.
 To build and install the project navigate to the root of the cloned repo and execute the following commands:

     $ mkdir build
     $ cd build